 It commissions the contracts for GPs, pharmacists and dentists, and supports local health services led by groups of GPs called integrated care boards (ICBs).

 NHS England wants everyone to have greater control of their health and wellbeing, and to be supported to live longer, healthier lives.

-NHS England has directed NHS Digital to collect certain personal data in relation to users of the NHS App.
+NHS England has directed NHS Digital to collect certain personal data in relation to users of the NHS account.
 The legal directions are titled NHS Digital (Establishment of Information Systems for NHS Services: NHS App) Directions 2018 dated 27 September 2018.

 2.2 Department of Health and Social Care